Dedicated to your health and wellness.

 Catharine Asay, MA, MS, LMHC, NCC

 Catharine’s experience and areas of specialty encompass working with adults and children suffering from anxiety and anxiety-related disorders, including Obsessive Compulsive Disorder (OCD).
-She also enjoys working with parents and their young children who are encountering school-related difficulties, including challenges related to Autism Spectrum Disorders, and parenting issues.
-In addition, Catharine has significant experience in providing therapy to individuals who have suffered trauma and sexual assault, including substantial training and expertise in providing therapy to individuals who have suffered domestic violence.
-Catharine is enthusiastic about providing psychoeducation, support and therapy for families of mentally ill individuals.
+She works with parents and their children who are encountering school-related difficulties, including 504 Accommodation Plans, and parenting issues.
+In addition, Catharine has significant experience in providing therapy to individuals who have suffered trauma, including domestic violence.
+Catharine also supports adults of all ages who are experiencing life transitions.
+Catharine is enthusiastic about providing psychoeducation, support, and therapy for families of mentally ill individuals.